MocMilo/jee-mfinance-demo/core/README.md

 ## Information ##

 [core] module contains data model and business rules, shared to other application modules.
 Core functionality is package 'analyzer'.
-It delivers algorithms typical for financial application (eg.'Investment revenue', 'Investment indicators' etc.)
+It provides algorithms typical for financial application (eg.'Investment revenue', 'Investment indicators' etc.)
-Application data is stored 'in memory' using DataContainer object.
+For 'in memory' data storage module uses DataContainer object.
 DataContainer is build from csv files, downloaded from external resource.

-Application downloads csv files in Zip format.
-CSV files used by application are available at:
+Downloaded csv files (in ZIP format) are available at:

     http://bossa.pl/notowania/pliki/eod/omega/